Wishusucess/Magento-2-Infinite-Scroll/README.md

 # Magento-2-Infinite-Scroll
 Wishusucess_InfiniteScroll helps to auto load the product when user scroll the category page.

-# Why Wihsusucess Ajax Scroll ?
+# Why Wishusucess Ajax Scroll ?

 Wishusucess Ajax Infinite Scroll is an effective Magento 2 extension that reduces product load time by loading them automatically as users scroll down the website without reloading the whole page.